 I wrote last week that my business just celebrated its first birthday.
 That was a milestone many of you are eagerly awaiting, or remember fondly, as well.
 And for those of us who work solo or with only a small team, it's extra special because you not only don a party hat for yourself, but also for the dozens of hats you wear on a daily basis.

-I'm not sure it will ever get a lot easier, because I don't really know anyone anywhere at any size company who wishes they had more to do.
+I'm not sure it will ever get a lot easier, because I don't really know anyone, anywhere, at any size company who wishes they had more to do.
 But when you have a larger team, you at least have more of a division of responsibility.
 So, it can be challenging to look like a larger organization when it's just you at a desk in your guest bedroom, or just you and a few friends who decided to jump in and solve one of the world's problems over coffee one afternoon.
-However, looking more professional, like a large business would, can often mean more sales or donations, more support, and more attention.
+However, looking more professional, like a large business would, can often mean more sales or donations, more support, sponsors, and more attention.

 So, how do you make that happen?
 I still have a lot to learn myself, but here are just a few of the tools that help my one-woman show look a wee bit bigger and more professional.

 It's more important than ever to utilize images in your content.
 In fact, did you know that Facebook will show your posts to more people if you include images?
 Yep, true story.
 Additionally, blog posts with images are more engaging to look at, and it's also easier to share them on sites like Pinterest.
 But if you aren't a photographer, or can't continually pay for stock images, you may feel a little stuck.
 Well, Unsplash is one answer.
 They have beautiful stock photography completely free of charge.
 You don't even have to credit the source, if you don't want to.
 Unsplash is my go-to, but there are oodles of other options if you Google "free stock photography."
 (It may take a bit of searching to find a site with the kind of photography that matches your brand.)
+Oh, and here are a few other sites, including a few that have video.

 Having a designer on staff isn't something that all of us can afford.
 Heck, we can't even hire a designer for every little thing we need on a weekly basis like blog posts, newsletters, email blasts, reports, flyers, or social media prompts.
 So, we need a workaround.
 Enter Canva.
-It's not perfect, but it is pretty user-friendly, and allows you to make graphics without the use of a designer.
+It's not perfect, but it is pretty user-friendly, and allows you to make pretty graphics without the use of a designer.
 One of the best features is the pre-built templates that make it quick and easy to get started.
 They have templates for social media, presentations, eBooks, infographics, flyers, brochures, postcards, ads, and much more.
 You can also buy additional templates, photos, and illustrations for just $1.
 I currently use the free version.

 Space on social media is limited and valuable.
-So, why take up half the allotted real estate with a long link?
+So, why take up half the allotted real estate with a hideously long link?
 Bitly is a terrific, free service that shortens links to usually around 15 characters.
 Now you can actually say what you need to say on Twitter, and leave room for sharing and hashtags too.
 Plus, it gives the indication that you actually know how to use social media.
 A number of companies also use Bitly, but have branded URL's that make them look extra spiffy.
 I'm going to try and learn about this soon, and if I do, I'll be sure to let you know on this blog.
 Until then, the free version is a great option.

 I recommend these two services to small business owners and employees a lot, but I think they scare those who don't feel technologically inclined.
 I get it.
 When your To Do list is already piling up, it's hard to think about sitting down and learning new programs or software.
 However, most of these same small business owners know they need to be more consistent and present on social media, but struggle to do so.
 That's where these two gems come into play.
 By taking 30 minutes or an hour to schedule your social media ahead of time, you can knock it out all at once, and just return to it on a weekly, bi-weekly, or monthly basis without letting time continually pass you by as you do nothing or let it remain sporadic.
 I use the free version of both of these because the free versions have limits to the number of accounts you can link.
 I use Hootsuite for LinkedIn and Twitter, and Buffer for my Facebook Group.
 (Side note: these two also have their own capabilities to shorten links.)